 There are many causes of hair loss in women.
-Genetic-related hair loss (androgenetic hair loss, AKA female pattern hair loss) will usually appear in women in their 40s and 50s.
-That said, in some cases, female pattern genetic-related hair thinning can occur in women as early as their 20s and 30s.
+Genetic-related hair loss (androgenetic hair loss, AKA female pattern hair loss) usually appears in women in their 40s and 50s.
+In some cases, female pattern genetic-related hair thinning can occur in women as early as their 20s and 30s.

 What is female pattern hair loss?

-With female pattern hair loss (FPHL), a woman will begin to notice thinning hair around the part line of the scalp and on the edges of her hairline.
-Typically, FPHL becomes apparent for women ages 40 to 60 – but it can affect women at any age.
-In addition to genetic and hormonal changes affecting women in this age bracket, quite a few external factors may trigger excessive hair shedding and rapid hair loss.
+With female pattern hair loss (FPHL), a woman will begin to notice thinning hair around the part line of the scalp and the edges of her hairline.
+Typically, FPHL becomes apparent in women ages 40 to 60 – but it can affect women at any age.
+In addition to genetic and hormonal changes affecting women in this age bracket, several external factors may trigger excessive hair shedding and rapid hair loss.
 These include emotional stress, inadequate nutrition, and underlying medical conditions.

 What is the role of Dihydrotestosterone (DHT) in women's hair loss?